 Residency and fellowship programs build on physical therapists' foundational knowledge and facilitate the development of advanced practitioners with enhanced skills in a defined area of practice.
-Mentoring develops residents and fellows-in-training who enhance the profession.
-Programs focus on advancing skills and knowledge including, but not limited to teaching, service, scholarship, governance and policy, leadership, management, ethical and legal issues.
+Mentoring develops residents and fellows-in-training who elevate the quality of patient care and enhance the profession.
+Programs focus on advancing skills and knowledge including educational techniques, research methodology, clinical skills, and administrative practices.
 The comprehensive curriculum integrates these combined skills and knowledge specific to a defined area of practice that is consistent with the program's mission, goals, and outcomes.

-Non-Clinical Quality Standards
+Clinical Quality Standards